Let me first begin with this: “What a blast!”

 Ticino is our saviour when chasing the sun!
 While the rest of Switzerland endures extreme temperatures and dark skies daily, Ticino relishes in its plentiful supply of Vitamin D!

 Ticino has increased its efforts to grow its visibility and show the world why tourists from around the world should visit them – you get the Italian swag but with the Swiss perks (opulence, beauty, top service, safety and cleanliness).

 And one of the efforts has been designed by Hotel Eden Roc with the lead of its amazing Director of Communications, Evelyn Gorgos, who for the second time this year organized a luxury and foodie gateway for bloggers only (#DeliciousTicino).
 Let me reiterate how fun it was!
 See it for yourself with this video filmed by Tschuggen Hotel Group!

 ABOUT EDEN ROC:

 We all arrived in the afternoon and after a tour of the hotel, we got to dress up and play with our cameras.
 So much fun!
-The Indian summer blessed us with its presence and created a summer-like feel late October!
+The Indian summer blessed us with its presence and created a summer-like atmosphere late October!
 I was really impressed by the list of attendees, as diverse as it could have been.
-All ages and backgrounds were represented in our group – from Zurich’s all time favorite Fashion Consultant Clifford Lilley, to Comedian and radio Host Tamara Cantieni, to lifestyle blogger Beatrice Lessi from Ask the Monsters, Foodie and best selling author Nadia Damaso, to Designer and owner of Naughty Linen Jurgita, to just name a few.
+All ages and backgrounds were represented in our group – from Zürich’s all time favorite Fashion Consultant Clifford Lilley, to Comedian and radio Host Tamara Cantieni, to lifestyle blogger Beatrice Lessi from Ask the Monsters, Foodie and best-selling author Nadia Damaso, to Designer and owner of Naughty Linen Jurgita, to just name a few.